ScreamingHawk/ScreamingHawk.github.io/_posts/2017-12-20-retrieving-bitcoin-keys.md

 Open the app.

+If you have a spending PIN on your account, you must remove it before continuing.
+This retrieval approach does not decrypt private keys that are encrypted with a spending PIN.

 Open the `option menu` and select `Safety` then `Back up wallet`.

 Give your wallet a good password.
 And I mean *really* good.
 If someone gets this back up, they have all your coins.